 - Practice a speedy and well-articulated appeal process complete with supporting clinical data in case there is a denial

 Conclusion: There is a lot of activity around improving PA in the RCM industry.
 Reducing the number of PAs based on physicians’ performance, regular review of procedures and drugs that require PA and adoption of electronic standards for PA will help to optimize pre-certification.
-Better communication with focus on providing continuity of care for patients with ongoing treatments will also streamline the PA process.
-Suffice to say, hiccups in PA means a fractured RCM which does not bode well for healthcare services.
+Better communication with a focus on providing continuity of care for patients with ongoing treatments will also streamline the PA process.
+Suffice to say, hiccups in PA mean a fractured RCM which does not bode well for healthcare services.